yochaigal/cairn/wip/2e/making-monsters.md

 ### Combat

-- **Damage Die**: Can typically be copied "as is" from most OSR systems, but it's a good idea to check with the weapon's listed in the Marketplace first.
+- **Damage Die**: Can typically be copied "as is" from most OSR systems, but it's a good idea to check with the weapons listed in the Marketplace first.
 - **Multiple attacks**: Convert to _blast_ or to multiple dice (e.g. d6+d6).
-- **Devastating Attacks**: Consider making the damage _enhanced_, assign the _blast_ tag, or multiple dice.
+- **Devastating Attacks**: Consider making the damage _enhanced_, assign the _blast_ tag, or giving the attack multiple dice.

 ### Abilities